7

 Pilates is a convenient and accessible form of training as all one needs is a mat and access to a computer or mobile device to explore a diverse array of Pilates workout videos.

-Embarking on the path of pilates teacher training demands a substantial mental and physical commitment and a significant investment of time and finances.
-But if one fully commits to this journey, the rewards will make it all worthwhile.
+Embarking on the path of Pilates teacher training demands a substantial mental and physical commitment and a significant investment of time and finances.
+But if one fully commits to this life journey, the rewards will make it all worthwhile.

 Requirements for Pilates Teacher Training